NealMatta/udemy-react-2023-playground/21.1 Advanced Routing Project/notes.md

 -   You should rely on server side validation in forms because client side validation can be turned off via the dev tools in the browser
 -   Returning a response in an action gives you the option to use action data in pages

+# 359. BTS Work with useFetcher()

+-   When you're using the Form component from react-router-dom, the action that you execute will redirect you towards that page where the action lives
+-   That's not always the use case you want to see happen.
+For example, you may want to subscribe to a newsletter that exists in a header but also exists on a page.
+-   That's where useFetcher comes into play